applicative-systems/nixos-test-driver-nixcon/README.md

 Advanced Techniques for Multi-VM Scenarios and Flake-Free Testing

-This talk was held on Nixcon 2024 in Berlin.
+This talk was held on Planet Nix 2025 in Pasadena, CA.
-There was no recording.

 ![Slide 1](./slides/1.png)
 ![Slide 2](./slides/2.png)